 The thought of winter cycling is often enough to put off even hardened road riders – a turbo trainer or lie-in can seem like a preferable alternative to battling through ice, sleet, rain or a freezing wind trying to stay warm and upright on your bike.

-But with the right winter cycling kit and these essential safety tips you should still be able to get out there and enjoy the same health, fitness and financial benefits you did in the summer.
+But with the right winter cycling kit and these essential safety tips you should still be able to get out there and enjoy the same health and fitness benefits you did in the summer.
 Many coaches and veteran year-round riders even say that braving the elements can give your mental toughness a boost, a benefit you’ll really notice when you’re in need of some determination during a sportive, race or demanding summer ride.

 Lingering frost or black ice can catch anyone unawares, especially given that crisp winter days and blue skies are so inviting for a bracing ride.
 Stunning cloudless days go hand in hand with sub-zero nights.
 And when the sun does come up it stays low in the sky and relatively weak, with long shadows.